KoduIsGreat/gams-docker/ReadMe.md

 ```

-E) now run `docker exec -ti rti-gams-25.0.3 bash`(in a different terminal if you did not do `-d`) this will launch the bash shell inside the running container
+**V.** now run `docker exec -ti rti-gams-25.0.3 bash`(in a different terminal if you did not do `-d`) this will launch the bash shell inside the running container
 inside the working directory of the container which is /workspace, if you run `ls` you will notice all the contents of
 sourceandstudies have been copied to this directory.

-F) you can now invoke gams as you would normally if you were not in a container
+**VI.** you can now invoke gams as you would normally if you were not in a container